itsyourpalsal18/06-weather-dashboard/README.md

 A responsive weather dashboard that allows users to search for a city and view both the current weather and a 5-day forecast.
 The application also stores search history using localStorage, making it easy to revisit previous searches.

 Live Demo: ---
-> Replace with your actual deployed link above.

 ---